victor-shepardson/RAVE/README.md

 # Changes in this fork:
 * changes to cached_conv to reduce latency of `--causal` models by one block
 * log KLD measured in bits/second in tensorboard
+* in audio logs, place the reconstruction before the original for less biased listening
+* trim audio logs to the valid portion
+* trim latent space to the valid portion when computing regularization loss
 * scale beta (regularization parameter) appropriately with block size
 * add several data augmentation options
     * RandomEQ (randomized parametric EQ)